digiur/GDCICD/README.md

 This will set `config/version="1.2.3-153"` in your project.godot file.
 The version number is available to gdscript at run time so you can display `Version: 1.2.3-153` somewhere in-game.

+A full list of editable Engine-provided configurations can be found in the [godot docs](https://docs.godotengine.org/en/stable/classes/class_projectsettings.html#class-projectsettings)

+Configs listed there are formatted like `section/key/maybe/more/key`.
+Example: For `application/config/name` the section would be `application` and they key would be `config/name`

 ### GitVersion

 [GitVersion](https://github.com/marketplace/actions/gittools) is a tool to generate semantic version numbers for your build.
 It can be combined with the `edit-config` action to automatically increment the version numbers of your build.
 It has many [outputs](https://github.com/GitTools/actions/blob/main/docs/examples/github/gitversion/execute.md#outputs) to choose from.